 Stained Glass Restoration for Scottsdale Churches, Temples, and Cathedrals

-Stained glass windows are an important part of the identity of a church and also serve the purpose of providing privacy and protecting the interior from the elements.
+Stained glass windows are an important part of the identity of a church, and they provide privacy while protecting the church interior from the elements.
 Unfortunately, many churches fail to recognize warning signs of deterioration, such as bowed glass, chalky leading, loose bars, or cracks in the glass or leading, which ultimately leads to the destruction of rare and beautiful works of art.
 By addressing damage and signs of deterioration immediately and contacting a stained glass restoration expert, you can preserve the lovely stained glass and historical appearance of your church.

 Restoration Process for Scottsdale Church Stained Glass

 Once at our studio, the stained glass is soaked in a bath of gentle cleansing solution for up to 14 days.
-This helps to remove some of the dirt and makes it easier to take the windows apart.
+This helps to remove some of the dirt, and it makes it easier to take the windows apart.
 Then, the pieces are separated and taken apart.
-All severely damaged lead and glass is discarded and replaced.
+Severely damaged lead and glass are discarded and replaced.
 If necessary, we can contact the proper manufacturers to have matching lead or glass created.
-If the glass is painted, we will repaint all the details on the replacement pieces.
-Often this requires us to paint and fire numerous pieces until we can produce a perfect match.
+If the glass is painted, we will paint all the details on the replacement pieces.
+Often, this requires us to paint and fire numerous pieces until we can produce a perfect match.
 Then, the stained glass is put back together, cemented, and reinforced with steel brace bars.

 Finally, we complete the last step in the process.
 The stained glass windows are brought back to the church for installation.
-The temporary glass we’ve put in place is removed and the stained glass windows are carefully installed.
+The temporary glass we’ve put in place is removed, and the stained glass windows are carefully installed.
 Tempered safety glass may be added to the exterior for protective purposes.
-Once the installation is complete, we can step back and say “wow” as the details and color of the stained glass is illuminated in the sunlight.
+Once the installation is complete, we can step back and watch as the details and color of the stained glass are illuminated in the sunlight.
 Your church can now enjoy the beauty of your stained glass for several decades longer.